 Count on the board-certified lactation consultants and specially trained nurses at University Health for education and support to breastfeed your newborn.

-Count on us to help you reach your breastfeeding goals.
-As a Texas 10 Step facility, University Health provides maternity care that encourages and supports breastfeeding.
 We also promote the American Academy of Pediatrics recommendation that all infants should be breastfed for the first six months of life and continued for a year while introducing other foods.

 Your baby needs the proper nourishment from the start to grow strong and healthy.
 Breast milk is the best source of nutrition you can give your baby.
 Breastfeeding has many benefits for your newborn: